kaiyuanw/MuAlloy/README.md

 `MuAlloy` is a command line tool built on top of [Alloy4.2](https://github.com/AlloyTools/org.alloytools.alloy).
-The tool provides basic features to mutate an Alloy model and generate non-equivalent mutant models.
+The tool provides basic features to mutate an Alloy model at its AST level and generate non-equivalent mutant models.
 For each non-equivalent mutant model, `MuAlloy` is able to generate an Alloy instance that kills it.
 All mutant killing instances can be encoded as `AUnit` tests and saved on the disk.  `MuAlloy` can also run mutation testing on any model given some tests.

 # Requirements: